 Bachelor of Science

-- Applied Statistics Track: emphasizes statistical applications.
-This major track is recommended for students who are interested in applications of statistical techniques to various disciplines including the biological, physical and social sciences.
+Emphasizes statistical applications.
+This major track is recommended for students who are interested in applications of statistical techniques to various disciplines including the biological, physical, and social sciences.

 Why should you study Statistics at UC Davis?

 The UC Davis Statistics Department has a number of internationally renowned faculty, and as a statistics major, you will have the opportunity to study with these experts at the cutting edge of the field.

 - Outstanding undergraduate teaching

 Our faculty are extensively involved in teaching in addition to research.
 Most recently in 2019, Professor Ethan Anderes received a College of Letters and Science Award for Distinguished Teaching.
 Two current Statistics Professors Hans-Georg Müller and George Roussas have been recognized by the UC Davis Academic Senate’s Distinguished Teaching award.
 This award honors UC Davis faculty who combine extraordinary scholarship with outstanding undergraduate teaching.